 Writing letters to Santa is one of the ways many of us kick off the season, and this week, I learned the most wonderful way to construct a mindful letter to Santa, filled with kindness and gratitude.

-I’ve long been guilty of telling the kids to “Put it on your Christmas list” when they ask for anything after Halloween, but this year, after some great insight from Rochelle, a friend of mine, I had a new approach to the letters our family wrote to Santa.
+I’ve long been guilty of telling the kids to “Put it on your Christmas list” when they ask for anything after Halloween, but this year, after some great insight from Rochelle Edwards of The Edwards Team, I had a new approach to the letters our family wrote to Santa.

-We dug out the special paper with the seasonal border and some fancy pens and markers.
+We dug out our special paper with the seasonal border and some fancy pens and markers.
 But before we put pen to paper, we talked about what to include in our letters.

 The 4 Steps to Writing Mindful Letters to Santa